Broken Hill City Library

 The Broken Hill City Library is a remote public library in NSW, located in the far western region of New South Wales.

 The library provides services to residents living in Broken Hill providing access to books, computers and programs.
-The surrounding region of the Far West region including Central Darling Shire and the Unincorprated area, an area that extends from the South Australian border to the Queensland border out past Bourke and down to the Victorian border, is serviced through the Outback Letterbox Library which operates from the Broken Hill City Library.
+The surrounding region of the Far West region including Central Darling Shire and the unincorporated area, an area that extends from the South Australian border to the Queensland border out past Bourke and down to the Victorian border, is serviced through the Outback Letterbox Library which operates from the Broken Hill City Library.
 The Outback Letterbox Library service is funded through the Library Council of NSW and operates in partnership with the State Library of NSW and Broken Hill City Council.

 The services that the library offers include physical and online services.
 There are a computers available for the public to use, as well as WIFI connectivity within the library.
 Early literacy programs to help promote an early interest in reading and learning.
 School Holiday Activities for school aged children as well as Adult programs.
 The Outback Archives, houses historic material relating to Broken Hill and surrounding regions.
 Outreach services include the Home Library Service delivering resources to those unable to get to the library due to illness.